 1791 - N.C. allows manumission, but only with a huge fee (up to 1,000 pounds) and the requirement that the slave leave the state.
 With court cases too expensive for individuals, the NCYM hires lawyers to help.

-Around 1808 - To protect slaves freed by Quakers from the constant threat of traders, NCYM becomes their official "owner."
-NCYM creates the "Meeting for Sufferings" to take care of them.
+Around 1808 - To protect enslaved people freed by Quakers from the constant threat of traders, NCYM becomes their official "owner."
+NCYM's "Meeting for Sufferings" coordinates care of these "Quaker Free Negroes" within legal restrictions to assist people to freedom .

-1826-ca 1832 - NCYM sends freed slaves to Haiti.
+1826-ca 1832 - NCYM sends African Americans under their care to Haiti.
 After mixed reports, some refuse to go and interest wanes.

-1827-1831 - NCYM sends freed slaves to a colony in Liberia, Africa.
+1827-1831 - NCYM sends African Americans under their care to a colony in Liberia, Africa.
 Good reports return, but the difficult and expensive journey discourages future attempts.

-1830s-1860s - Friends help free slaves move to free states in the north and midwest.
-Some Friends help escaped slaves reach the free states via the "Underground Railroad."
+1830s-1860s - Friends help African Americans move to free states in the north and midwest.
+Some Friends help enslaved people reach the free states via the "Underground Railroad."

-1865 - The end of the American Civil War brings emancipation for all slaves.
+1865 - The end of the American Civil War brings a legal end to slavery throughout the United States.

 1860s and beyond - Friends and other organizations run schools for the freedmen; six are operating in 1867.
-Some disappeared and some morphed into public schools in the 20th century.
+Some disappeared and some morphed into segregated public schools in the early twentieth century.
 Solomon Blair's school in High Point, for example, became William Penn High School.